AnushaSP07/Java-Reactive-Programming/reactive-programming-playground/src/main/java/com/reactiveJava/udemy/sec01/SectionDesc.md

     - Gives customer email address
  Subscription
  Subscriber
-    - is intrested in the customer email address so that it can send some promotional emails
+    - is interested in the customer email address so that it can send some promotional emails

 Note: